 Take care of the Birman’s eyes because this is one of the breed’s greatest assets.
 It has this characteristic deep sapphire blue eyes that are mesmerizing.
 Inspect the eyes for discharges every day.
 If you see eye discharges, make sure to wipe it clean using moist, soft cloth.
 This will help prevent staining the cat’s fur around its eyes.

 The ears also need ample care.
 There are ear cleaners that are specially formulated for cats.
 Do not use cotton swabs or Q-tips when cleaning the Birman’s ears.
 But before you clean the ears, it is important to inspect it for any sign of discharge, inflammation, or foul odor.
+For a wider selection of choices, check out our cat ear cleaners guide.

 The Birman is an indoor cat.
 Under no circumstances should you allow it to leave the home without your supervision.
 This is an expensive breed that can be a real magnet for cat thieves.
 Moreover, there are other dangers in the outdoors for which the Birman may not be ready to face.
 For instance, stray cats and other animals may get in contact with the Birman and transmit different diseases into this breed.
 Birmans are also at risk of injuries secondary to accidents.